0nix/ggj21/twine/scriptstuff.md

-You arrive to the surveillance site, a five-story building in Friedrichsfelde, within a surprinsgly a short distance from Headquarters.
+You arrive to the surveillance site, a five-story building in Friedrichsfelde, within a surprisingly a short distance from Headquarters.
 Mostly brown, with a few blotches of colors in the windows from the furnishings of the tenants.
 Room 6 is the field office.
 On paper, it's where a pensioner resides.
 A lifetime of service to the Party has given her free lodgings, free food, free everything.
 That is, as long as she keeps to all of ten square meters and the rest of the house functions as an outpost for Division XIX.
 At least she gets something out of a lifetime of work.

 You hand in your paperwork and you are led to a dark room lit only by the glow of the tube monitors, and the blinking lights of recording equipment.
 A desk populated by cathode-ray-tube, long reel recorders, plenty notebooks and pens, a typewriter, and a standard issue Ministry of State Security pair of headphones that could masticate your entire head if they were alive.

 The two bedroom flat is located a few floors above you, and is fitted with two cameras, the kitchen and the living room.
-The phone line bugs are active, as is standard issue ten-milimeter microphones dotted in every room.
+The phone line bugs are active, as is standard issue ten-millimeter microphones dotted in every room.
 It was weird for a subject that was previously not considered a threat to the state to have video surveillance, but it appears Bryce had gone ahead of you in operations and installed them anyway.
 Preliminary surveillance before your addition to the team stated that at least one occupant constantly remained in the house, namely this Nadine Lietzka.
 Not odd for a housewife, however to your knowledge Ms. Leitzka was not married to Mr. Hassler.
 While it's not illegal for couples to occupy the same dwelling, it still raises some eyes from older agents at entry-level surveillance.
 As much as the Party wants to avoid it, society is like a river: It changes and flows.

 Your long watch begins, as you sit down on the metal chair provided to you, and, by the light of television, you lay in wait to observe and record.